 Thank you for your question.
 As a first time author, it is very important to acquire new readers.

-You can create your own blogs, surveys, polls and giveaways using GoodReads and this paves way for find and connecting with your readers.
+You can create your own blogs, surveys, polls, and giveaways using Goodreads and the way to find and connect with your readers.